 Task management and planning

-Asana is a really good tool to visualize your different projects: there are many options, and each member of your team is free to choose the Kanban board or the lists and calendars.
-The best part is that the tool is infinitely customizable.
+Asana is a really well-designed tool for visualizing your various projects: the options are numerous, and each member of your team is free to choose the Kanban board or the lists and calendars.
+What’s more, the tool is infinitely customizable.

 Project managers can easily switch from one view to another to get the full picture.

-At the task level, you can create tasks and subtasks and assign them a recipient, a due date (recurring or not), attachments, comments, and tags.
-You can also assign followers, who will receive updates as soon as the task is modified.
+At task level, you can create tasks and sub-tasks and assign them a recipient, a due date (recurring or not), attachments, comments and tags.
+You can also assign followers, who receive updates as soon as the task is modified.

-The comments are well done as they support rich text formatting, post-publication editing and mentions.
+Comments are well done, as they support rich-text formatting, post-publication editing and mentions.

-From our point of view, what is missing is a function that would allow to transform a task and all its subtasks into a default template that would then be applied to all new tasks created for a specific project (even if the template is customized at the project level).
+From our point of view, what’s missing is a function that would transform a task and all its sub-tasks into a default template that would then be applied to all new tasks created for a specific project (even if the template is customized at project level).

-But you can get around this by creating a task called “template” that each member of your team can duplicate easily.
+But you can get around this by creating a task called a “template” that can be easily duplicated by any member of your team.

 Collaboration and communication

-One of the great things about Asana is that it’s also a good collaboration tool: your team members can assign tasks to each other and create dependencies between tasks.
-They can also assign priorities and adjust their due dates with each other.
+One of Asana’s strengths is that it’s also a great collaboration tool: your team members can assign tasks to each other and create dependencies between tasks.
+They can also assign priorities and adjust their due dates to each other.

-All project discussions are handled by Asana, but if that wasn’t enough, the software integrates with all of your email tools.
-The software also allows you to share any type of file, PDF, JPG or Google Docs.
+All project discussions are managed by Asana, but if that wasn’t enough, the software integrates with all your messaging tools.
+The software also lets you share any type of file, whether PDF, JPG or Google Docs.

-The only negative point, in our opinion, is that it is impossible to assign a task to more than one user because the software is designed to know the main person responsible for each task.
-This is easily circumvented by mentioning several collaborators in the task or by assigning them subtasks (or even by creating copies of the task).
+The only negative point, in our opinion, is that it’s impossible to assign a task to more than one user, as the software is designed to know who is primarily responsible for each task.
+This is easily circumvented by mentioning several collaborators in the task, or assigning sub-tasks to them (or even creating copies of the task).

 Reporting & Time tracking

-Reporting is hyper important for project management software, so that a project manager can easily visualize the progress of the project without needing to ask each member of his team or to review the various documents related to it.
+Reporting is extremely important for project management software, so that a project manager can easily visualize the project’s progress without having to ask every member of his team or review the various related documents.

-Asana is a pretty well-designed software in terms of visualization, and it shows in the reporting as well.
-You have access to real-time dashboards of all your teams and projects, with information on workloads, budget, schedule, etc. that are entirely generated by the software.
+Asana is a pretty well-designed piece of software in terms of visualization, and it shows in the reporting too.
+You have access to real-time dashboards of all your teams and projects, with information on workloads, budget, schedule, etc., generated entirely by the software.

 From the reporting, you can then take action directly in Asana.

-Reporting offers great advanced search features: you can search for tasks by terms, by status (Assigned To, In Project, and Tracked By), but also by due date, by attachment, but also by person, to see who is productive with instant updates on the Reporting page.
+Reporting offers advanced search functions of the highest quality: you can search for tasks by term, by status (Assigned to, In project and Follow-up by), but also by due date, by attachment, but also by person, to see who is productive thanks to instant updates on the Reporting page.

-One of the most useful features of Asana is the timeline: to make sure nothing falls through the cracks, the Timeline feature offers Gantt charts to see how all the project tasks fit together.
+One of Asana’s most useful functions is the Timeline: to make sure nothing falls through the cracks, the Timeline function offers Gantt charts to see how all the project’s tasks fit together.

-In addition to the initial customization features (choice of Kanban board or calendar, etc.), Asana offers many customization possibilities: for example, you can customize tasks by adding details, but also prioritize them according to their priority level (low, medium, high) or their progress status (pending, in progress, awaiting approval).
+In addition to the initial customization functions (choice of Kanban board or calendar, etc.), Asana offers numerous customization possibilities: for example, you can customize tasks by adding details, but also prioritize them according to their degree of priority (low, medium, high) or their status (pending, in progress, awaiting approval).

-Asana also offers some pretty useful features, which are however reserved for Business and Enterprise customers:
+Asana also offers some quite useful features, which are however reserved for Business and Enterprise customers:

-- Portfolios: this feature allows you to have a global view of all your projects in one place and track their progress.
+- Portfolios: this feature gives you an overview of all your projects in one place, and enables you to track their progress.
 This is very useful when you need to manage many projects at once.
 Portfolios can be exported to Google Sheets.

-- Workload management: this function allows managers to see the workload of their employees to avoid burn-out: you see the workload expected by each person and you can define a maximum capacity not to exceed.
+- Workload management: this function enables managers to see the workload of their employees to avoid burn-out: you can visualize the expected workload for each person, and define a maximum capacity not to be exceeded.

-- Goals: Asana offers a pretty powerful goal tracking system.
-You set company (long-term) or team (more short-term) goals and these are visible to your team at all times, along with a detailed sheet that details context, sub-goals, and links them to projects or portfolios.
+- Goals: Asana offers a powerful goal-tracking system.
+You define corporate objectives (long-term) or team objectives (more short-term), and these are visible to your team at all times, accompanied by a detailed sheet setting out the context and sub-objectives, and linking them to projects or portfolios.

 Discover Asana

-You can discover all the features of Asana without any limits from the free plan!
+You can discover all the features of Asana with no limits right from the free plan!

-For Asana Premium, Business, or Enterprise customers, the software offers some pretty advanced automation features: for example, you can generate custom rules, such as “When a due date changes, automatically add the team leader as the task’s follower.”
+For Asana Premium, Business or Enterprise customers, the software offers some pretty advanced automation features: for example, you can generate custom rules, such as “When a due date changes, automatically add the team leader as a task follower.”

-Rules are very easy to create, especially since there are ready-made options in the rules gallery:
+Rules are very easy to create, especially as there are ready-made options in the rules gallery:

-- Alert in Slack when a project is finished
+- Alert Slack when a project is finished

-- Assign a task to the right teammate
+- Assigning a task to the right teammate

 - Set deadlines